SkySchulz/blog/README.md

 The Capacity class also provided a simple API to publish the metrics of the current, and preceding Observed Sample Sets.
 Given a 0-based index, n, it would read the size of the nth (0 == current set, 1 == previous set, ...)
 Observed Sample Set from Redis, and publish it to Elasticsearch.

 I then modified the common authentication validation path, integrating the sampling function of the Capacity class at both authentication and authorization phases.
-Capturing tokens at initial creation and  helped ensure the broadest coverage in the sample set.
+Capturing tokens at initial creation helped ensure the broadest coverage in the sample set.

 A task was configured to run every 15 seconds that would call the publish operation of the Capacity class for the current (in-progress) and previous (complete) Observed Sample Sets.